 The 15th-century explorers in stone, on the Discoveries Monument - ©UCityGuides.com

 Pose for your camera by the storybook Belém Tower and the neighboring Jeronimos Monastery, two World Heritage monuments that stand as reminders of the great Age of Discovery.
 Cross the road through an underpass and do the same by the city's iconic Discoveries Monument, immortalizing the founders of the global village in stone.

 A Portuguese millionaire businessman-turned-art collector needed a big space to place all of his Warhols, Picassos, Dalis, and Lichtensteins.
-It was provided to him inside the modern Belem Cultural Center (CCB), and a museum was created there with his name in 2007.
-The Berardo Museum of Modern and Contemporary Art now has one of Europe's most important post-war art collections, and a visit can be followed by a concert or performance at CCB.
+It was provided to him inside the modern Belem Cultural Center (CCB), and a museum was created in 2007.
+The MAC/CCB Museum now has one of Europe's most important post-war art collections, and a visit can be followed by a concert or performance at CCB.

 And in the city's main pedestrian street, the Design and Fashion Museum presents one of the world's most acclaimed design and fashion collections by the top international designers (Charles & Ray Eames, Russel Wright, and Le Corbusier, together with Dior, Vivienne Westwood, Yves Saint Laurent, and John Galliano among many others).